weavel-ai/weavel-langchain-example/README.md

-# Weavel with Example
+# Weavel with Langchain (RAG Q/A)

-This example shows how to use Weavel with [Example](https://example.com).
+This example shows how to use Weavel with [Langchain](https://langchain.com/).
+It is based on [this tutorial](https://python.langchain.com/docs/tutorials/pdf_qa/) on building a RAG Q/A system.

 ## Prerequisites